5 Joy Restaurant Review, Foster City

 Spicy Chicken Wings ($9.25) are very spicy to the point of being numbing.
 Chicken wings are chopped up and hard to eat.
 San Tung in San Francisco makes the best chicken wings.

-After a meal, you can burn off calories by crossing the street and walking on the Foster City foot path.
+After or before a meal at 5 Joy restaurant, you can burn off calories by crossing the street and walking on the Foster City foot path.
+This extends all the way down to Oracle in Belmont, and goes North to the SFO airport.

-Nearby reviews: ABC Seafood Restaurant – Sweet Basil Thai Cuisine
+Nearby Foster City restaurant reviews: Sweet Basil Thai Cuisine

 Michelle